anshul3pathi/Cohorts/README.md

   <img src="extras/dark_mode_add_task.jpg" width="350" />
 </p>

+## Design Methodologies

+### Agile
+The project is primarily built using the [Agile](https://www.cprime.com/resources/what-is-agile-what-is-scrum/) methodology.
+Each feature is planned first before development begins and developed incrementally without breaking the existing app.

+### Modularised
+This app is highly modularised.
+There are different packages for different screens that only contain the logic for that screen, like Activity or Fragment classes, ViewModel, Adapters, etc.
+Following a modularised approach makes the app scalable and less daunting to understand.

 ## Built with
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.